statiklabs/posterize/readme.txt

 === Posterize ===
 Contributors: Yan Sarazin
-Tags: posterous, email, posts
-Requires at least: 2.8.6
+Tags: posterous, email, posts, cross post, cross posting, auto post, auto posting Requires at least: 2.8.6
-Tested up to: 2.9.2
+Tested up to: 3.1
-Stable tag: 2.1.1
+Stable tag: 2.2

 WordPress to Posterous plugin.

 == Description ==

-Posterize will cross-post your Wordpress blog post to a Posterous site.
-You can choose whether to link back your Wordpress blog post or cross-post the full content.
-Also allows you to select which Posterous site to post to.
+Posterize will cross-post your Wordpress blog post to any of your Posterous sites.
+Post methods include a link back to your WordPress blog, or complete content.
+Posterous

 == Installation ==